• Disease Overview

 Affected populations

-Although, in most cases, the symptoms of variegate porphyria occur after puberty or later, very rare cases have been described where symptoms developed during infancy or childhood.
-Most such cases are homozygous cases who have inherited a PPOX mutation from each parent.
-Homozygous cases may have impaired mental development and photosensitivity, but acute attacks are not prominent.
+Although, in most cases, the symptoms of variegate porphyria occur after puberty or later, very rare patients have been described where symptoms developed during infancy or childhood.
+Most such patients inherited a PPOX variant from each parent.
+These patients may have impaired mental development and photosensitivity, but acute attacks are not prominent.

 • < Previous section